coder-hxl/x-crawl/README.md

 }).then((res) => {})
 ```

+The res you get will be an array of objects.

-It can be selected according to the actual situation.
+More information about the results can be found at [About results](# About-results), which can be selected according to the actual situation.

 ### crawlData